Leave a gift in your will

 If you die without a will, there are certain rules which dictate how your money, property or possessions should be allocated.
 This may not be distributed in the way that you would have wished.
 This could mean that your estate passes to individuals you had not intended to benefit, or that a person you wanted to support received nothing.
 A will can also specify any wishes about the future care and guardians of your children or pets.

 Any adult over the age of 18 should consider making a will.
-If you’re not sure where to start, using our free-will writing service (Bequeathed) is a great way to get the ball rolling.
+If you’re not sure where to start, using our free-will writing service (MyIntent) is a great way to get the ball rolling.

 If you die without a will, there are certain rules which dictate how your money, property or possessions should be allocated.
 These are called the rules of intestacy.
 This may not be distributed in the way that you would have wished.